 What is the key regulatory body overseeing commodity trading in the UK?

 The primary regulatory body for commodity trading in the UK is the Financial Conduct Authority (FCA).
-They are responsible for authorising and regulating firms that offer commodity trading services to ensure market integrity and protect consumers.
+It is responsible for authorising and regulating firms that offer commodity trading services to ensure market integrity and protect consumers.
 Brokers operating in the UK generally need FCA approval.

 What is the minimum deposit required to start trading Commodity CFDs in the UK?